Joey Meneses Player Props: Nationals vs. Mariners

 Joey Meneses At The Plate

-- Meneses has 18 doubles, a triple, two home runs and 18 walks while batting .293.
+- Meneses is hitting .292 with 19 doubles, a triple, two home runs and 18 walks.

-- He ranks 15th in batting average, 71st in on base percentage, and 123rd in slugging among the qualified batters in baseball.
+- Among qualifying hitters in MLB play, he ranks 16th in batting average, 74th in on-base percentage, and 121st in slugging.

+- Meneses will look to extend his four-game hitting streak.
+He's batting .250 over the course of his last outings.

-- He has hit a long ball in two of 72 games played this year, and in 0.6% of his plate appearances.
+- He has gone deep in two of 73 games played this year, and in 0.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.